-Apple [and others] need a dark mode for people like Molly Watt
+Apple need a dark mode

 Molly is still a visual person.
 One of the problems Molly has when interacting with digital services is high contrast, specifically white backgrounds with black text.

+I am a designer at the UK government.
 GOV.UK pride themselves on championing the needs of users, designing inclusively and building digital services that are accessible to everyone.
 Yet, the website is practically all white background with black text.
 It creates too much glare and makes it impossible for Molly to focus.
 It’s unusable.

 How might we allow people to change the text and background colour to suit their needs, without effecting images, video, meaning or brand?

 Starting with one thing